Center-right parties are expected to dominate the next coalition government in the Netherlands.

 If the exit poll released on Wednesday night turns out to be correct, the ruling liberal party of Mark Rutte would come close to finding a majority in the next parliament with the likeminded liberal Democrats and Christian Democrats.

 The three are projected to win 69 seats.
 76 are needed for a majority.

 The fourth party most likely to be invited for talks are the Greens.
 They have overtaken the Labor Party and Socialists on the left, going up from four to sixteen seats, according to the exit poll.

 It would be the best election result for the Greens to date.

 Although they share views with the liberal Democrats, the Greens would be the only left-wing party in such a constellation.
 They may prefer to add Labor, but it suffered an historic defeat.

-More likely, they will demand significant concessions from the other parties, including higher taxes for polluters.
+More likely, they will demand significant concessions, including higher taxes for polluters.